Very pleased with John Cannon’s expertise, professionalism, and caring manner. – Jo Ella Flinton

 Prenuptial Agreements in Oklahoma

-Cannon Law Firm is dedicated to protecting the interest and assets of family law clients in central Oklahoma.
+CANNON & ASSOCIATES is dedicated to protecting the interest and assets of family law clients in central Oklahoma.
 Often times one party to a marriage will have substantially greater assets than their soon to be spouse and desire to protect these interests.
 The best way to do so is by enter into a mutually agreed upon prenuptial agreement.
 Yes, prenuptial agreements are valid in Oklahoma.

 Both parties to a prenuptial agreement have interests that can be protected or memorialized in the agreement, such as a percentage of an estate or assets that will be transferred to one spouse upon the occurrence of a condition terminating the marriage or allowing for dissolution of marriage.
 Entering into a prenuptial agreement does not mean you do not trust your future spouse, rather it is a way for both sides to protect their separate interests and state they are getting married for love, not financial gain.